lmburns/kimbox/README.md

 ### Extras
 - There is a supplemental TextMate theme in the `extras` directory.
 This can be used with [`bat`](https://github.com/sharkdp/bat) or SublimeText.
+- There are also files which can be used with [`wezterm`](https://github.com/wez/wezterm).
+One is the theme itself, and the other contains configuration options to setup the theme.

 ### TODO
 - Create some sort of documentation